How to Reach a Live Person at the IRS in 2023?

 The Taxpayer Advocate Service (TAS) is an independent organization within the IRS that helps taxpayers resolve tax problems.
 It offers free help to individuals, businesses, and organizations with large-scale issues they haven't been able to resolve by working directly with the IRS.

 There are two ways to get help from the Taxpayer Advocate Service.
 First, you can fill out Form 911 to describe your issue.
-Then fax or mail the form to the TAS office in your state.

 How can Taxfyle help?